liuzike/LHAASO_ICECUBE/README.md

     - core
     - data
     - outputs
+    - task4k_single_analysis.ipynb : an correlation  analysis between single gamma-ray source(Separated into WCDA-H.E.S.S. and KM2A-H.E.S.S. lists) and IceCube track events
+    - task4k_stacking_analysis1_1.ipynb: constraints on neutrino flux from the LHASSO-WCDA-HESS sources based on  stacking analysis under the uniform weighting scheme.
+    - task4k_stacking_analysis1_2.ipynb: constraints on neutrino flux from the LHASSO-KM2A-HESS sources based on  stacking analysis under the flux weighting scheme.

 #### **core**

 The core/ directory contains the following files:

-- download_ATNF.py : downloads the ATNF pulsar catalogue and saves it in data/ATNF.txt
 - download_IC.py : downloads the IceCube neutrino data package and saves it in data/icecube_10year_ps

-- stacking_analysis.py : defines the functions used to calculate the Test statistic, and the signal flux model and other miscellaneous functions used in the analysis indicated in the paper https://arxiv.org/abs/23xx.xxxxx
+- stacking_analysis.py : defines the functions used to calculate the Test statistic, and the signal flux model and other miscellaneous functions used in the analysis

 - req_arrays.py : Stores the required data in the form of numpy arrays for faster and easier computation

 - readfiles.py : Reads and refines the data from the files and stores them in the form of panda.Dataframes

-- signal_bag.py : defines the functions used to compute the Signal and Background PDF in the analysis indicated in the paper https://arxiv.org/abs/23xx.xxxxx
+- signal_bag.py : defines the functions used to compute the Signal and Background PDF in the analysis

-- weights.py : (depercated) defines the functions used to compute the weights of pulsars for the analysis indicated in the paper https://arxiv.org/abs/23xx.xxxxx
+- weights.py : (depercated) defines the functions used to compute the weights of pulsars for the analysis

-This code is tested against the4 CHIME/FRB data to check whether the code runs correctly.
-The files are:
-- sig_bag_CHIME.py : Has the same functions as in signal_bag.py but are tested with CHIME/FRB data to check whether the  code runs correctly
-- req_arrays_CHIME.py : Replicates the functions in req_arrays.py but for CHIME/FRB data
-- readfiles_CHIME.py : Replicates the functions in readfiles.py but for CHIME/FRB data
+- plots.ipynb : plot the fig1 in this paper, a skymap describe all gamma-ray and neutrino events in our analysis

 #### **data**